Sushanth29/FleckLabs-Assignment/README.md

-# FleckLabs-Assignment
+# FlecksLabs-Assignment
-Assignment Submission for SDE role at FleckLabs
+Assignment Submission for SDE role at FlecksLabs

 I have choosen website development for the assignment.
 Below are the details